baatochan/DiningPhilosophersProblem/README.md

 * eating (for 2s)

 The repo contains older release which solves the dining philosophers problem by giving every philosopher their own pair of forks.

+You have to compile it under Linux to make it work.